 9. Bad Format Choices

-Everyone’s life and work experience is different, therefore the right resume format will be different for everyone.
+Everyone’s life and work experience are different, therefore the right resume format will be different for everyone.

 - Reverse chronological works great for people with a long work history;